 Digital forms were designed to simplify data capture to meet technical specs.
 Some data was read directly into the forms in the field by reading other GIS layers and previously known attributes into the form to speed the data entry.
 Specific libraries for each asset type and observation were created.
 In order to help the user to record the correct information in a consistent way.

 Previously known or mapped assets could be quickly confirmed.
-Through location and attributes, condition and recommendations for maintenance could be collated.
+Through location and attributes, conditions and recommendations for maintenance could be collated.
 In addition, assets found in the field could be quickly mapped or moved on the map to show the true location.
-With all required data recorded to be added to a comprehensive asset inventory which much more accurate.
+With all required data recorded to be added to a comprehensive asset inventory which is much more accurate.

-The dataset is exported from Summit on a nightly basis and delivered to a Townsville City Council ftp site to import the latest data into their Access based asset management system.
+The dataset is exported from Summit on a nightly basis and delivered to a Townsville City Council FTP site to import the latest data into their Access-based asset management system.

 By having access to dynamic geospatial intelligence on all the irrigation assets, managing the infrastructure was based on fact and evidence.
-Using accurate location, and information about each valve, pump etc, allowed maintenance staff to quickly find the asset and subsequently review the history of that asset.
+Using accurate location, and information about each valve, pump, etc, allowed maintenance staff to quickly find the asset and subsequently review the history of that asset.
 In order to allow them to be already equipped with the appropriate parts.
 As a result saving time and money.